How we protect you

 Social Security number policy

 We collect Social Security numbers to help establish, maintain and service our customers’ accounts in the normal course of business and as required by law.
-We use reasonable measures to protect Social Security numbers, and we don’t let anyone disclose them unlawfully.
+We use reasonable measures to protect and limit access to Social Security numbers, and to prohibit their unlawful disclosure.

 Managing employee conduct